-The strongest ever recorded El Niño in years has combined with climate change to put 60 million people at risk of hunger.
+The 2015/16 ‘Super El Niño’ combined with climate change to put 60 million people at risk of hunger.
 Tell world leaders to release the cash urgently needed to save lives now and in the future.

 Since October 2015, Oxfam has been raising awareness of this super El Niño which swept across the world into mid-2016.
 Boosted by climate change, it brought droughts and flooding, leaving 60 million people in the Horn of Africa, Southern Africa, Central America, Asia, the Caribbean and the Pacific facing hunger, a shortage of water and disease.

 Funds are urgently needed both for emergency relief for those already suffering from the effects of this super El Niño, and to support the most vulnerable communities to build their resilience to the changing climate in the long run.

 This is what happens when the money comes too late: